0xF48/shader-box/README.md

-## ShaderBox
+# ShaderBox

-the easiest way to render a simple 1x1 frag shader on a 4 vertex triangle strip, no dependencies. good for developing many different shaders seperately from main project, or showing off a collection of shaders on one canvas.
+`npm install shader-box`

 ---

+A very easy way to render a simple 1x1 frag shader on a 4 vertex triangle strip, no dependencies. `shader-box` is good for developing many different shaders seperately from main project, or showing off a collection of shaders on one canvas.

+---

-Import it or use the tag `<script src = '/shader-box.js'></script>`, access via window.ShaderBox
+Import it or use the tag `<script src = '/shader-box.js'></script>`, access via `window.ShaderBox`

 ```javascript
 import {Shader,Box} from 'shader-box'